 Sometimes the cost of traveling to a convention and staying at the host hotels can be the most expensive part of going to a hotel (next to the dealer’s room).
 Make plans with friends to commute together and share a hotel room.
 Friends not going?
 Most conventions have message boards or social media threads where you can find someone else who is looking for a roommate or travel companion.

 Afraid you will forget?
-Take a picture of the seller’s business card or shop name so that if you can’t afford it right then, you can buy it later.
+Take a picture of the seller’s business card or shop name by the item you are interested in so that if you can’t afford it right then, you can buy it later.
+(You may want to ask permission so they know you are not trying to steal their idea.)

 Whatever you do – we hope you find your way to some of the amazing events happening here and remember to always #supportlocal.